Pennsylvania Route 611: Philadelphia County

-Past US 1, the route continues north through urban residential and commercial development in the Logan neighborhood.
+Past US 1, the route continues north through the Logan section of Philadelphia.
 After crossing Windrim Avenue, the road passes under railroad tracks carrying CSX's Trenton Subdivision line and SEPTA's Main Line.
-PA 611 continues past more urban homes and runs to the west of Einstein Medical Center Philadelphia between Somerville Avenue and Tabor Road.
+PA 611 continues past more urban homes and runs to the west of Jefferson Einstein Philadelphia Hospital between Somerville Avenue and Tabor Road.
 The route heads between the Philadelphia High School for Girls to the west and SEPTA's Olney Transportation Center to the east before it crosses Olney Avenue and Old York Road in a commercial area.
 At Grange Avenue, the Broad Street Line splits to the east to head toward its northern terminus at the Fern Rock Transportation Center.
-The road runs past urban homes and businesses, intersecting Stenton Avenue/Godfrey Avenue, as it continues into the East Oak Lane neighborhood.
+The road runs past urban homes and businesses, intersecting Stenton Avenue/Godfrey Avenue, as it continues into East Oak Lane.
 Here, PA 611 splits from Broad Street to head north-northeast along two-lane undivided Old York Road, passing more residences and businesses.
 The route comes to an interchange with the southern terminus of PA 309 at Cheltenham Avenue on the northern border of Philadelphia.